sanathdevalapurkar/sanathdevalapurkar.github.io/quantization.md

 The meetings will be on Zoom (email me if you are interested in joining), but let me know if you are in Cambridge and would like to talk in person.
-I will type up lecture notes and post them on this page.
+I will type up notes and post them on this page.
+Warning: there are almost certainly mistakes in these notes!

 <hr>

-<a href="/files/summer-21/lecture-1.pdf">Lecture 1: overview</a> (June 8).
+<a href="/files/summer-21/lecture-1.pdf">Talk 1: overview</a> (June 8).

-<a href="/files/summer-21/charles-notes-lecture-2.pdf">Lecture 2: Kontsevich's
+<a href="/files/summer-21/charles-notes-lecture-2.pdf">Talk 2: Kontsevich's
 theorem, part one</a> (<a href="http://people.math.harvard.edu/~yfu/">Charles
 Fu</a>) (June 15).
 These are <a href="/files/summer-21/lecture-2.pdf">my own
 notes</a>, written independently and covering less ground than Charles' notes.

-<a href="/files/summer-21/benG-notes-lecture-3.pdf">Lecture 3: Kontsevich's
+<a href="/files/summer-21/benG-notes-lecture-3.pdf">Talk 3: Kontsevich's
 theorem, part two</a> (<a href="http://people.math.harvard.edu/~gammage/">Ben
 Gammage</a>) (June 22).

-<a href="/files/summer-21/lecture-4.pdf">Lecture 4: Bogomolov-Tian-Todorov,
+<a href="/files/summer-21/lecture-4.pdf">Talk 4: Bogomolov-Tian-Todorov,
 following Katzarkov-Kontsevich-Pantev</a> (June 29).

-<a href="/files/summer-21/lecture-5.pdf">Lecture 5: Hodge-de Rham
+<a href="/files/summer-21/lecture-5.pdf">Talk 5: Hodge-de Rham
 degeneration</a> (July 6).

-<a href="/files/summer-21/lecture-6.pdf">Lecture 6: Noncommutative Hodge-de Rham
+<a href="/files/summer-21/lecture-6.pdf">Talk 6: Noncommutative Hodge-de Rham
 degeneration</a> (July 13).

-<a href="/files/summer-21/lecture-7.pdf">Lecture 7: Cyclotomic spectra</a> (July
+<a href="/files/summer-21/lecture-7.pdf">Talk 7: Cyclotomic spectra</a> (July
 20).

-<a href="/files/summer-21/lecture-8.pdf">Lecture 8: The
-Katzarkov-Kontsevich-Pantev proposition in characteristic p</a> (July 27).
+Talk 8: ...
+(July 27).

-<a href="/files/summer-21/lecture-9.pdf">Lecture 9: Koszul duality and
-deformation quantization</a> (August 3).
+Talk 9: Koszul duality and deformation quantization (August 3).

-<a href="/files/summer-21/lecture-10.pdf">Lecture 10: Nekrasov's
+Talk 10: Nekrasov's
-Omega-deformation</a> (August 10).
+Omega-deformation (August 10).

-<a href="/files/summer-21/lecture-11.pdf">Lecture 11: Frobenius-constant
-quantizations</a> (August 17).

-<a href="/files/summer-21/lecture-12.pdf">Lecture 12: Cyclotomic structures and
-Frobenius-constant quantizations</a> (August 24).
+Talk 11: Frobenius-constant quantizations (August 17).

-<a href="/files/summer-21/lecture-13.pdf">Lecture 13: The Kontsevich-Soibelman
-operad</a> (August 31).

-Lectures ≥14: Applications (BFN Coulomb branch, integrable systems; or in a more algebraic direction: partition Lie algebras, discussion around the p-curvature conjecture, etc.).
-Whether this happens depends on interest, and whether it is logistically feasible (since the Fall semester at Harvard starts on September 1).
-If not, I will try to write up notes anyway and post them here.
+TBD